skx/kilua/README.md

 Currently we include syntax for Perl, Lua, C, C++, and shell.

+## Undo Support

+The basic actions of inserting characters, deleting characters, and moving the cursor can be undo via the lua `undo` function.
+(Which is bound to `Ctrl-z` by default).

+**NOTE**: Any use of a function which "warps" the cursor, moving it to an absolute position, will break this undo stack.
+Ideally this would be fixed, but I've not yet looked at it properly.

+(I suspect we can add a `WARP`-type to our undo-primitives which will allow warping to be undone.
+Tracked in [#14](https://github.com/skx/kilo/issues/14).)

 ## The Future

 There are no obvious future plans, but [bug reports](https://github.com/skx/kilo/issues) may be made if you have a feature to suggest (or bug to report)!